-This fall themed art project combines printmaking and contemporary art into a useful craft that can be repurposed for holiday cards for Halloween or Thanksgiving.
+This fall themed printmaking for kids art project combines printmaking and contemporary art into a useful craft that can be repurposed for holiday cards for Halloween or Thanksgiving.

 Yayoi Kusama is the featured artist for this project and in particular her yellow pumpkins.
 Kusama is a Japanese artist that is most known for her use of polka dots.